 • Use the pineapple juice from the can of pineapple chunks to make the dressing.
 Replace the orange juice with the pineapple juice for a whole new take on the fruit salad dressing.

-1. Make the dressing: Add the orange juice, honey, and orange zest to a small pot and simmer over medium heat for 5 minutes.
+1. Make the dressing: Add the orange juice, honey, and orange zest to a small pot, and simmer over medium heat for five minutes.
 The dressing will look thick and shiny.
-Remove the pan from the heat, stir in the vanilla, then let the dressing chill.
+Remove the pan from the heat, and stir in the vanilla.
+Then, let the dressing cool.

-2. Cut the fruit: Cut all of the fruit into small, bite-sized pieces.
-I aim for pieces that are one-inch by one-inch in size.
+2. Cut the fruit: Cut all the fruit into small, bite-sized pieces.
+I aim for pieces that are one inch by one inch in size.

-3. Mix the salad: Add all the chopped fruit to a large bowl, then pour the cold dressing over the fruit.
+3. Mix the salad: Add all the chopped fruit to a large mixing bowl.
+Then, pour the cold dressing over the fruit.
 Toss everything together, mixing up the fruit and coating everything in the dressing.

-4. Chill: Cover the bowl with plastic wrap and let the salad chill in the fridge for at least 2 hours.
-Then, scoop the fruit salad into bowls and enjoy!
+4. Chill: Cover the bowl with plastic wrap, and let the salad chill in the fridge for at least two hours.
+Scoop the fruit salad into small bowls, and enjoy!

 Quick Tip

 Use a serrated knife when cutting your oranges.
-It’s best to use a sawing motion, rather than pressing down on the orange pieces, which will squeeze out the juice.
+Use a sawing motion, rather than pressing down on the orange pieces, which will squeeze out the juice.
 By gently cutting back and forth with a serrated knife, you will be able to make small pieces without losing all that tasty juice!

 Fruit Salad